-The ECC co-ordinates and controls the electric generation, transmission and distribution facilities.
-The ECC is linked to the generating stations and other key facilities through the Supervisory Control and Data Acquisition system, a communication network used by system operators for remote monitoring and control of the power system assets.
+NSPI's Control Center Operations co-ordinates and controls the electric generation, transmission and distribution facilities.
+The Control Center is linked to the generating stations and other key facilities through the Supervisory Control and Data Acquisition system, a communication network used by system operators for remote monitoring and control of the power system assets.

-Through interconnection agreements with NB Power and with Newfoundland and Labrador Hydro, NSPI's system has access to other regional power systems and the rest of the interconnected North American electric bulk power systems.
-The interconnection of power systems enhances the cost effectiveness, reserve capacity and reliability of all participating power systems.
+Through interconnection agreements with NB Power and with Newfoundland and Labrador Hydro, NSPI's system has access to other regional power systems and the rest of the interconnected North American electric bulk power system.
+The interconnection of power systems enhances the cost effectiveness, reserve capacity and reliability of participating power systems.
 The interconnection agreements also provide participating utilities with a source of reserve power, subject to availability and the requirements of the supplier.